-Your bio should only include details about yourself that directly relate to your audience’s problem.
+Your should only include details about yourself that directly relate to your intended audience’s problem.

-Think about your career, education, and skills, and then carefully select the most pertinent facts that are going to impress the audience you are writing for.
+Think about your career accomplishments, education, and skill set, and then carefully select the most pertinent facts that are going to impress the audience you are writing for.
 Like this:

 Jessi tells us the most important thing about herself (that she is a book editor), and what she can do for her audience (get their books into print), while establishing her credibility (“best-selling,” “editor-in-chief”).

 Everything she mentions is designed to appeal to the audience she’s trying to reach.